iamfitz7/Cybersecurity_Portfolio/Week17_Defender_XDR_Sentinel_Investigations/README.md

 What happened before and after?
         ↓
 BEHAVIOR
-What did the system, process, or user actually do?
+What did the system, process, identity, or user actually do?
         ↓
 INTERPRETATION
 What explanation best fits the evidence?